kube-logging/logging-operator/docs/configuration/crds/extensions/v1alpha1/hosttailer_types.md

 EnableRecreateWorkloadOnImmutableFieldChange enables the operator to recreate the daemonset (and possibly other resource in the future) in case there is a change in an immutable field that otherwise couldn't be managed with a simple update.

+### enableServiceLinks (*bool, optional) {#hosttailerspec-enableservicelinks}

+EnableServiceLinks indicates whether information about services should be injected into the pod's environment variables, matching the syntax of Docker links.
+Defaults to true.

 ### fileTailers ([]FileTailer, optional) {#hosttailerspec-filetailers}

 List of [file tailers](#filetailer).